aniketh317/GPU-programming/CUDA_programming/SimpleLinearBlur/README.md

-# RGB To Gray Image Converter
+# Simple Linear Blur using CUDA programming
 In this project, a simple Linear Blur to Blur an image using CUDA programming has been implemented.
 The project is implemented using CUDA programming and the code is written in C++.

 ## Details